abhishekchaturvedi-07/api-handler/Documentation.md

-`Go to Api and Services -> Library -> Search for Maps -> Select Maps Javascript API -> ENABLE` `Create the account and register for the free google map api $200 a month` `Once done with the google map api setup -> go to credentials and create new one -> API Key`
+`Go to Api and Services -> Library -> Search for Maps -> Select Maps Javascript API -> ENABLE` `Create the account and register for the free google map api $200 a month` `Once done with the google map api setup -> go to credentials and create new one -> API Key` `Created listing page with basic structure of select type and rating with useState hook`